bbarni2020/Shareify/guides/API.md

 This document provides an overview of all the API endpoints available in the `main.py` file, including their parameters and responses.

-**Authentication:** Most endpoints require JWT authentication via the `Authorization: Bearer <token>` header (except login, is_up, root, and static file endpoints).
+**Authentication:** Most endpoints require JWT authentication via the `Authorization: Bearer <token>` header (except login, is_up, root, serve_static, serve_assets, auth, and preview endpoints).
 Tokens are obtained via the `/api/user/login` endpoint and are valid for 24 hours.

 ---